Summer Strallen

 Summer Peta Vaigncourt-Strallen (born 21 December 1985) is an English actress who has performed various roles on stage and screen.
 Her most notable theatre credits include Meg Giry in the West End production of Love Never Dies and Maria von Trapp in Andrew Lloyd Webber's revival of The Sound of Music at the London Palladium.

 Personal life

 Strallen was born in London in 1985 and has been dancing since she was 18 months old.
-She has three sisters who are also actresses: Saskia (Sasi), Zizi and Scarlett.
+She has three sisters who are also actresses: Saskia, Zizi and Scarlett.
 Her parents, performers Sandy Strallen and Cherida Langford, both performed in the original London production of Cats, but had met prior to this show.
 Bonnie Langford is Summer's maternal aunt.
 Christopher Biggins is one of her Godparents.

 Theatre career

 Summer trained at The Arts Educational Schools London with her three sisters, and for one year at Laine Theatre Arts.
 She has been involved in the West End productions of Cats, Chitty Chitty Bang Bang, Guys and Dolls and The Boy Friend (for which she was nominated for the 2007 Olivier Award for Best Supporting Role in a Musical).
 During the Christmas season of 2006 she played the title role in the pantomime Dick Whittington and His Cat.
 She starred in The Drowsy Chaperone (for which she was nominated for the 2008 Olivier Award for Best Actress in a Musical), alongside Elaine Paige.

 It was announced on 4 January 2008 that Strallen would take over the role of "Maria" from Connie Fisher in Andrew Lloyd Webber's West End revival of The Sound of Music, starting from 26 February 2008.
 As part of a publicity campaign, some months earlier on 2 October 2007, Strallen had been "planted" in the soap opera Hollyoaks as character Summer Shaw.
 The character's storyline eventually involved her auditioning for, and being awarded, the role of Maria in The Sound of Music.
 Her character left Hollyoaks as Strallen debuted in the actual stage production of The Sound of Music at the London Palladium on 26 February 2008.
 For this role she was nominated for the Whatsonstage.com Theatregoers' Choice Award for Best Takeover in a Role.
 Strallen remained with the production until its closure on 21 February 2009.

 In December 2008, Strallen competed on a special West End edition of The Weakest Link and finished in second place.

 Strallen was cast as Meg Giry in the sequel to Phantom of the Opera called Love Never Dies, from February 2010 to March 2011 in the West End at the Adelphi Theatre.
 For this role Strallen won the Broadwayworld.com UK Award for Best Featured Actress in a Musical and was also nominated for the Whatsonstage.com Theatregoers' Choice Award for Best Supporting Actress in a Musical.
 She also received another nomination for the Laurence Olivier Award for Best Performance in a Supporting Role in a Musical for this role.